The 4 social messaging trends in Higher Education that digital transformation teams need to know

 Why this matters: The majority of both seniors and juniors would like specific information sent to them via text or social messaging.
 This is a chance for you to engage with students and form a more meaningful relationship with them using the channel of their choice.
 For example, following an acceptance notification, you can follow up with a student about orientation details.

-3. Communicating with customers through social messaging changes their perception of your brand — for the better.
+3. Communicating with customers by social messaging improves their perceptions of your brand

 - More than 65% say being able to message an organization helps them feel more confident about their brand.